hemeac/kiwiTechTree/README.md

 Reshuffled tech nodes and cost rebalancing (generally large increases in cost and entry cost to align with stock parts).
 Nerfed engine ISP to align more closely with stock, exception was aerospike engine which I decreased in vacuum, but significantly increased ISP in thick atmospheres to align with other aerospike engines; added B9PS engine upgrades.
 If Near Future Solar is installed, adds similar B9PS upgrade system.
 If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases. **If Kerbalism with FeatureScience is installed: Adds custom HDD values to probes and re-entry vessels; Adds the student, customer and KSC and new government experiment cubesat experiment group.**

 ## Making Alternate History 1.10.1
 Shuffled the tech nodes and cost rebalancing.
 Nerfed the descent stage as ISP too high for liquid fuel engine.
 Convert the engines to hydrolox/methalox if CryoEngines/CryoTanksMethalox installed (currently does not have methalox RealPlume support, not high priority).
 Colony modules have RTGs installed if decaying rtg patch installed with NFE.
-Added a MAH System Upgrade in-line with Mk3 Spaceplane Upgrade System. **If Kerbalism with FeatureRadiation is installed: Adds small radiation emitted from RTGs; If FeatureScience is installed: Adds lab science group and custom HDD values.**
+Added a MAH System Upgrade in-line with Mk3 Spaceplane Upgrade System.
+If Engine Ignitor is installed, adds custom configs. **If Kerbalism with FeatureRadiation is installed: Adds small radiation emitted from RTGs; If FeatureScience is installed: Adds lab science group and custom HDD values.**

 ## MandatoryRCS 1.8
 Ensured that the patches in MandatoryRCS does not move my RCS patches to incorrect tiers.
 They show up at the same level, so should remain compatible.

 ## The Martian 1.10.1.2
 Shuffled the tech nodes.
 Stripped out the in-built support for Methalox engines, but have added in Hydrolox and Methalox support if Cryo Engines, CryoTanksMethalox are installed, respectively.
 Unlike other cryo engines, these engines maintain their kerolox support as well.
-Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual). **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**
+Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual).
+If Engine Ignitor is installed, adds custom configs. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**

 ## M.O.L.E.
 1.22.1 (Partial Support)
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
-But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to command modules.**
+But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.
+If Engine Ignitor is installed, adds custom configs. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to command modules.**

 ## Mark IV Spaceplane System 3.1.2
 Shuffled the tech nodes.
 Added B9PS upgrade which reduces weight by 20%.
 If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**